ganeshArwat/CneMeet/README.md

 1. Visit the application in your browser.
 2. Allow camera/microphone permissions.
 3. Enter your name and create a room.
-4. Share the unique meeting Id with your peer.
+4. Share the unique Room Id with your peer.
 5. Visit the application in your peer's browser.
-6. Enter your peer's name, enter the meeting Id and join the room.
+6. Enter your peer's name, enter the Room Id and join the room.
 7. It will start a video/audio call with optional chat and screen sharing.

 ---